LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/14/emacs.rst

     .. note::

        Instead of delete, you can use **C-x r t string RET** to replace rectangle contents with *string* con each line.

+.. topic:: Turn on the line number on the left hand side

+        I find this is particularly useful when I work with gdb in emacs.
+It can be done with **M-x linum-mode**.

 ==================
 Resources